silversquirl/slimy/README.md

 ## Usage

+**NOTE: Slimy uses entirely chunk coordinates.
+This means you should multiply all result coordinates by 16 to get the corresponding block coordinates**

 For small searches, I recommend using the [web interface][slimy-web], which will run in your browser.
 This is slower than the native binaries, but is much easier to use and can still search a 5000 chunk range in less than 15 seconds.